Nawrahta Minsaw: Siamese chronicle account

+Lanna envoy (under the rule of Nawrahta Minsaw) presenting royal tribute to King Naresuan at Ayutthaya in 1596.
+Painted by Luang Phitsanukam (Lek) according to the royal decree of king Chulalongkorn in 1887.

 The Ayutthaya Chronicle paints a completely different picture.
 In early 1599, Nawrahta was under siege by Lan Xang–Nan forces, and requested military help from Siam.
 King Naresuan sent an army led by Prince Surasi.
 The Siamese army marched past Chiang Mai to Chiang Rai and Chiang Saen where they installed Ram Decho, a Chiang Mai native, as the ruler there.
 Ram Decho emerged as the main rival to Nawrahta.

 For the next three years, Nawrahta tried desperately and ultimately unsuccessfully to stay out of Ayutthaya's increasing grip on Lan Na.
 When Naresuan asked Nawrahta to contribute manpower to the Siamese king's 1600 invasion of Lower Burma, Nawrahta sent his eldest son Thado Minsaw (Tu Laung) instead of joining the campaign himself.
 Perhaps encouraged by Naresuan's failed invasion, Nawrahta attacked Siamese-backed ruler of Chiang Saen and Chiang Rai Ram Decho c.
 1601/02, In response, Naresuan sent his brother Ekathotsarot to Lan Na to sort things out there.

 Nawrahta drove out Ram Decho from Chiang Rai.
 Upon his return to Chiang Mai, he heard that Ekathotsarot was waiting at Lamphun, immediately south of Chiang Mai, receiving submissions by the vassal rulers of Chiang Mai, including the ruler of Nan.
 Nawrahta held out for a long time, wavering back and forth.
 He sent Tu Laung to submit but then called him back after his chief queen died.
 Meanwhile, Siamese officials were running out of patience, and advised their king at Ayutthaya to abandon Nawrahta and leave him to his own devices against Lan Xang and minor states of Lan Na.
 Naresuan ordered another mission to persuade Nawrahta, and it was successful.
 Nawrahta finally traveled to Lamphun and submitted.
 For his part, Ekathotsarot ordered all the vassal rulers of Lan Na to obey Nawrahta as the rightful king of Lan Na.